DISTANCE

 100 Mile Runners can utilise a Dropbag facility to take a bag from the start to meet them at the finish line, e.g. it might contain some fresh layers to change into.

-A dropbag is permitted at Checkpoint 5 (55 miles) and also at Checkpoint 6 (71 miles) – These are not the same dropbag.
+In addition, a dropbag is permitted at Checkpoint 7 (55 miles) and also at Checkpoint 8 (72 miles) – These are separate dropbags for each checkpoint and are not the same dropbag as your finish line dropbag.

 We cannot accept liability for lost or stolen bags.